bajjour/e-message/README.md

 }
 ```

-when sending failed you will receive another response like the following
+when sending sms fails you will receive another response like the following
 ```json
 {
   "status":false,